React with Hooks¶

 }

-In this component, the state variable value is a string that tracks the text added to the form via user input.
+the text added to the form via user input.

-Similarly, the input element has an onChange attribute that accepts a function with a parameter e—an event that is fired when a user presses a key, which we can use to change the input string in the text box.
+a key, which we can use to change the input string in the text box.

-How to Update a To-Do Item
+How to Update a To-Do Item¶

 For the updating part of this workshop, we will add functionality to the list that allows us to visually complete individual to-do items.
 There are many ways to design this functionality, but for the sake of simplicity, we will cross out the text when a task is complete.